-For Certification Accounts, please allow between 30 to 45 minutes to register completely.
-If you need to exit and come back at a later time, you can save and exit once your account or profile is created.
+Once you have determined the right account for you, visit eligibilitycenter.org to register.
+A list of information you will need to complete your account is outlined on below.
+For a Profile Page account, allow 15 minutes to complete.
+For certification accounts, allow between 30 and 45 minutes to complete.
+If you need to exit and come back at a later time, you can save and exit once your account is created.